Panasonic Flashxpress Digital Small Toaster Oven In-depth Review

 6.5 Cleanability

-It has a stainless steel exterior and a non-stick interior (+4).
+The Panasonic has a stainless steel exterior and a non-stick interior, making it easy to clean (+4).
 The cooking chamber has no tricky nooks and crannies to make cleaning any more difficult than it needs to be (+2).

 Thanks to the slide-out crumb tray, we could easily remove most of the falling debris after cooking.
 For the remaining crumbs on the cooking chamber’s floor, we could simply tilt the oven and get all of them out (+1).

-Unfortunately, during our Whole Roasted Chicken test, the chicken grazed the upper heating elements when we put it in and left permanent black stains there (-1.5).
+Unfortunately, the upper heating elements had permanent black stains from being grazed with meat when we were trying a bunch of different tests (-1.5).
 The baking tray also suffered some stubborn stains but we were able to brush them off with a paste of baking soda and water (+1).